bartektelec/homelab/README.md

 Not only that but adding more Raspberry Pis in 2025 gets quite expensive pretty quickly, a Raspberry Pi is no longer a cheap single board computer that would let people play with hardware and software for low cost, instead a 4GB Pi 5 model costs around 800 NOK (aprox.
 75 USD), that is without Power supply, MicroSD card and case.

 Later I figured there is a huge market for used small form-factor PCs / thin clients.
-These may not sound very performant but are usually a good value for a buck.
+These may not sound very performant but are usually a good value for the buck.

 First one I bought was a HP ProDesk 600 G1 - sure, it is over 10 years old, but for 600 NOK (aprox.
 55 USD) I've got a 4 Core CPU, 8GB memory, 250GB SSD PC that doesn't need much power to run and is built on top of x86 which is way more compatible with most software than ARM-based architecture.